InterStella0/starlight-dpy/README.md

 items_contains_value = [item for item in items if 'my_value' in item.my_attr]
 ```

-## Help Hybrid Command
+# Help Hybrid Command
 Hybrid is a term to implement both text and slash command in
 discord.py.

+## Injection
 HelpCommand was explicitly only a text command.
-To
+For existing HelpCommand implementation, you can
 change it to a hybrid, you can use `starlight.convert_help_hybrid`.

 ```python